 Businesses are facing an uphill battle with employee attendance due to the ongoing Covid-19 pandemic.
 Besides being absent from work due to contracting Covid-19, the reasons for absence could be any of a number of things: the employee has symptoms; or has been in close contact with another person who has tested positive (at work or elsewhere); or falls within the definition of a ‘vulnerable’ employee.

 Depending on the situation, an employee may be entitled to paid sick leave, annual leave, unpaid leave, UIF illness benefits or Compensation Fund benefits.

 1. Where an employee has Covid-19 symptoms

-According to the Health and Safety directive issued on 28 April 2020 (the ‘H&S directive’), an employee must be placed on sick leave in terms of section 22 of the Basic Conditions of Employment Act (BCEA) if –
+According to the Consolidated COVID-19 Directive on Health and Safety in the workplace published on 1 October 2020 (the Consolidated Directive), an employee must be placed on sick leave in terms of section 22 of the Basic Conditions of Employment Act (BCEA) if –

 (a) The employee presents with symptoms of COVID-19; or

-(b) The employee advises the employer of those symptoms.
+(b) The employee advises the employer of those symptom.

 There is clearly the potential for abuse if an employee is entitled to stay away from work after merely ‘advising’ the employer that he or she has COVID-19 symptoms.

 The employer should be entitled to require proof of illness in terms of section 23 of the BCEA.
 In the event that an employee is absent for more than 2 days (which will invariably be the case in these circumstances) an employer is not required to pay the employee unless the employee produces a valid medical certificate.